vc1492a/henosis/docs/source/index.html.md

 ### How does Henosis aggregate predictions from different models for a single field?

-Henosis uses an ensemble method called *bagging* to aggregate predictions when more than one model provides a recommendation for a particular field, provided each model is trained separately on unique training data and *predict_probas* is set to **True** in **config.yaml**.
+Henosis averages predicted probabilities from each model for each class of a dependent variable when ranking and providing recommendations to users.
+This capability can be further extended to employ *bagging* (also called bootstrap aggregation) if using training the same model across separate, randomly sampled datasets.
-Else, a simple majority vote is taken between each model.
-In the case when a majority vote is used, *top_n* defaults to **one**.
+*predict_probas* should be set to **True** in **config.yaml** for bagging, otherwise a simple majority vote is taken between each model (in the case when a majority vote is used, *top_n* also defaults to **one**).

 ### How can I see information about my models or requests on a dashboard?